Why Breakfast is Important

 Try adding some walnuts, raisins, prunes, dried or fresh cranberries or blueberries to give it some added interest.
 Or go the whole hog and add some sunflower, flax and pumpkin seeds as well and you'll be doing your body a whole load of good!

 Most processed breakfast cereals contain too high levels of salt and sugar to be remotely healthy and that includes a very well known bran based cereal.
-Whole wheat cereals are only any good if they contain no added salt or sugar, but these are difficult to find.
+Whole wheat cereals are only any good if they contain no added salt or sugar, but these are difficult to find and remember that wheat contains phytic acid which is an anti-nutrient (it inhibits the absorption of nutrients) plant defense mechanism designed to stop animals eating it!

 Muesli is a good substitute for porridge to add some variety, although again you should watch out for brands that add salt and sugar and seek out only those that are free of those and other additives.